 Marketing & Sales: Structure and Goals

-It is the last but not least component of the retail back office.
-The first marketing task is to grab the customer's attention and collect data for analyzing clients' behaviour.
-The successful approach is when the retailer's response to demand is updated in a real-time mode and precisely meets new customer needs.
-A prime example would be a selection of recommended items based on previous customer experience.
+It is the last but not least system of the retail back office.
+The first marketing task is to grab the customer's attention and collect data for analyzing clients' behavior.
+The successful approach is when the retailer's response to demand is updated in real-time and meets new customer needs precisely.
+A prime example would be selecting recommended items based on previous customer experience.

 The marketing field includes omnichannel interaction with the client.
 Its effectiveness is an indicator of the seller's growth.
-The essence of this system is to maintain communication with the client through different channels: call centres, SMS-mailings, mobile applications, websites, etc. The connection makes it possible to understand clients better and fulfil their desires timely.
+The essence of this system are multichannel communication with buyers empowered by intelligent data movement and seamless integrations between back office systems.

-Integral parts of sales are also the product catalogue and retail space management.
-The first one is responsible for what the company sells, in what quantity, and how many units still need to be ordered to meet the demand.
-The second one is focused on goods placement, and what will surround them.
+Integral parts of sales are also the product catalog and retail space management.
+The first one is responsible for the quality and quantity of goods.
+The second one is focused on item placement.

-Thus, a system that unites everything related to marketing and sales helps the retailer to move the product from the manufacturer to the end consumer faster, increasing the client's demand and a necessity for a purchase.
+Thus, a system that unites everything related to marketing and sales helps retailers move the product from the manufacturer to the end consumer faster, increasing the client's demand and boosting customer experience.

-A *retail back office* is a complicated system of independent but interconnected components.
+A retail back office is a complicated system of independent but interconnected components.
 They can be divided into three primary groups: finance, logistics, and sales.
-Knowing the scale of this structure is even more interesting to discover what allows it to support processes and remain flexible.
-It is all about back-office digital solutions, which will be analyzed in the following articles of this series.
-Next time XM will tell you which benefits does retail get from the usage of back-office software.
+Knowing the scale of this structure allows businesses to discover what strong sides help back office solutions support operations and what weaknesses slow down business development.